AcipenserSturio/mi/content/blog/lusi/lusi.md

 * [ру́сский](https://en.wiktionary.org/wiki/%D1%80%D1%83%D1%81%D1%81%D0%BA%D0%B8%D0%B9#Russian) <code>[ˈruskʲɪj]</code> -- Russian (language, ethnicity, etc).[^1]

 There are numerous ways to tokiponise these two words, but two versions are most notable:
-* The name *Losi* appears in the [2014 proper names](https://jan-ne.github.io/tp/names) list, and was first used in the early 2000s.
+* The name *Losi* was first used in the early 2000s, and appears in the [2014 proper names](https://jan-ne.github.io/tp/names) list.
 * The version *Lusi* started appearing in 2016 and became rather popular in 2022 onwards.
 It is still in the minority by total mentions, but the majority of Russian speakers prefer it.

 Both are <u>good enough</u> for regular conversation, and will be understood.
 However, there is value in explaining why this happened, and making recommendations.